Gut Health: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The gut health supplement market has exploded, fueled by legitimate microbiome research that has been wildly over-extrapolated by marketers.
-The reality: probiotics can help specific conditions, but the idea that everyone needs a daily probiotic for 'gut health' is not well-supported by evidence.
+Gut health is having a moment, fueled by real microbiome research that marketers have stretched well past what it shows.
+The truer picture: probiotics can help with specific conditions, but the idea that everyone needs a daily probiotic for 'gut health' is not well-supported by evidence.

 Strain specificity is everything

-The key principle in probiotic research is strain specificity - different bacterial strains do different things, and a probiotic that helps with antibiotic-associated diarrhea may do nothing for IBS.
-Probiotics have the strongest evidence for antibiotic-associated diarrhea prevention (Saccharomyces boulardii and Lactobacillus rhamnosus GG lead here), certain types of IBS (Bifidobacterium infantis 35624 has the best data), and maintaining remission in ulcerative colitis (VSL#3 / Visbiome).
-For general 'gut health' in healthy people, the evidence is much weaker.
-Turmeric/curcumin makes this list because of its anti-inflammatory effects on the gut lining, with emerging evidence for its role in inflammatory bowel conditions.
+Before you grab any probiotic, know the one rule that decides whether it helps: the exact strain matters.
+Different strains do different jobs, so one that prevents diarrhea after antibiotics may do nothing at all for IBS.
+The evidence is strongest in a few specific spots - preventing antibiotic-associated diarrhea (Saccharomyces boulardii and Lactobacillus rhamnosus GG lead here), certain kinds of IBS (Bifidobacterium infantis 35624 has the best data), and keeping ulcerative colitis in remission (VSL#3 / Visbiome).
+For vague 'gut health' in people who feel fine, the evidence is much thinner.
+Turmeric (and its active compound, curcumin) earns a spot for calming inflammation in the gut lining, with early evidence in inflammatory bowel conditions.

 Diet outperforms supplements for most people